njbradley/scrolls-old/readme.txt

   and more recipes.
- -Skeletons spawn in the snow, so watch out for them sneaking up on you, they blend right in -Pigs are a great source of food, they spawn in the grassy areas
+ -Skeletons spawn in the snow, so watch out for them sneaking up on you, they blend right in -Pigs are a great source of food, they spawn in the grassy areas -The night is pitch black, so make sure to craft some lanterns and place them down when it starts to get dark

 Controls:
 WASD - movement